theLEGENDARYdarkARTIST/Hack4IMPACTTrack2-PLAN-B/README.md

 TEAM : PLAN B

 TEAM :
       1. AAKRISHTA SINHA (23051318)
       2. SHREYA (23051381)
       3. HIMANSHU MISHRA (23053534)
       4. HARSH VERMA (23051751)

+DOMAIN : AI & Automation in Smart Healthcare

+APPROVED PROBLEM STATEMENT :
+Hospitals and healthcare staff often struggle to monitor multiple patients continuously, which can lead to delayed responses in critical situations.
+Important warning signs are sometimes missed because monitoring is manual or not real-time.
+This problem is faced by doctors, nurses, and patients, especially in busy hospitals with limited staff.
+Delays in identifying patient deterioration can lead to serious complications or even loss of life.
+Solving this ensures faster response, better care, and improved patient safety.

 # 🏥 HealthPulse — AI-Powered Real-Time Healthcare Platform